This looks at the four most common ways leaders undermine employee engagement.

 “Having a narcissistic boss creates a toxic environment for virtually everyone who must come in contact with this individual,” Hochwarter said.
 “The team perspective ceases to exist, and the work environment becomes increasingly stressful.
 Productivity typically plummets as well.”

 When it comes to employee engagement, all signs seem to point in the same direction.
 You are either building motivation or destroying it.
-You are either moving forward by appreciation or acknowledgement or going backward with lack of attention.
+You are either moving forward by appreciation or acknowledgment or going backward with lack of attention.
 The choice is one every manager makes daily.